 The Chancellor’s Student Advisory Board was established in 1982 to provide students with representation at the highest levels within the A&M System.
 The board has 22 members and addresses a variety of student-related issues.

 The Council enhances student leadership development and educational opportunities by funding some of the board’s activities.
 These include monthly teleconferences or face-to-face meetings at A&M System institutions, an annual report to the Board of Regents, and trips to Austin each legislative session to meet with government representatives and view government in action.

-This initiative honors full-time faculty members who have significant impact on the preparation of teachers in the field of education.
-Twenty recipients have been inducted into the Academy since its inception in 2011.
 Induction of recipients occurs each year during the council’s annual meeting.
 The award consists of a commemorative medallion bearing the A&M System seal, a $1,000 stipend, and a certificate.
-Subsequent to their selection, Academy members serve on future selection committees and are invited to speak at the Chancellor’s Summit on Teacher Education.
+Subsequent to their selection, Academy members serve on future selection committees.

 The annual meeting is a unique opportunity for Council members to witness first-hand the contributions each System member is making to our state.
 Members tour the campuses, view current research initiatives, and visit with administrators, faculty and students.